 Institute of Creative Technologies postgraduate and research study options

-The IOCT boasts a vibrant postgraduate community, across both taught (MA) and research (MPhil/PhD) programmes.
-To enquire about any of our programme, contact Sophy Smith, ssmith05@dmu.ac.uk.
+The IOCT boasts a vibrant postgraduate community, across independent masters research and MPhil / PhD programmes.
+To enquire about any of our programmes, contact institute director Prof Tracy Harwood at tharwood [at] dmu.ac.uk.

-In the contemporary creative technologies research environment, which crosses multiple disciplines, text alone does not adequately describe what we do as researchers in dance, design, drama, fine art, music, information technology, performing arts and photography.
+In the creative technologies research environment, which crosses multiple disciplines, text alone does not adequately describe what we do as researchers, which may include subjects such as creative practice in performance arts, dance, design, drama, fine art, music and technologies development in information technology, computing, science and engineering.
+We therefore support an active practice-based approach to doctoral study, giving researchers an opportunity to explore their own practice within an appropriate paradigm.

-Practice-based study involves a broad category of research that includes designing or making objects, the staging of performances or events and the documentation of artefacts.
+A practice-based study involves a broad category of research that includes designing or making objects, the staging or exhibition of performances or events and the documentation of artefacts.
 The definition of an artefact is broad, ranging from a physical entity, such as a painting or telephone, to an abstract entity, such as a novel or a computer program, to a transient entity such as a performance.

-Through Practice-Based Research doctoral study at the IOCT, you will have an opportunity to learn from world leading experts in practice-based research through our tailored seminar series and tutorials designed to meet your needs at different stages of progress in your studies.
+Through practice-based research doctoral study at the IOCT, you will have an opportunity to learn from world leading experts in practice-based research as part of our tailored seminar series and tutorials designed to meet your needs at different stages of progress in your studies.

 CTx: Creative Technologies’ Innovation through Doctoral Practice